T-Shirt vs Microfibre Towel for Curly Hair: Which Is Better?

 Why Regular Towels Can Damage Curly Hair

-Traditional towels are usually made from terry cloth, which contains rough loops designed to absorb water quickly.
+Traditional bath towels are made from terry cloth, a fabric with rough loops designed to absorb large amounts of water quickly.
+While that's ideal for drying your body, it's much less gentle on curly hair.

 What Is a T-Shirt Towel?

-A T-shirt towel is made from soft jersey cotton fabric similar to a cotton T-shirt.
-Instead of rough towel loops, the smoother texture glides across curls more gently.
+A T-shirt towel is made from soft jersey cotton, similar to the fabric used in your favourite cotton T-shirt.
+Instead of rough towel loops, the smooth fabric glides over curls, helping to absorb excess moisture while minimising friction.

-Our Practicurl towel is made from organic jersey cotton and designed specifically for curly and wavy hair.
-It helps remove excess moisture while supporting curl clumping and reducing friction during wash day routines.
+Our Practicurl Curl Wrap is made from organic jersey cotton and designed specifically for curly and wavy hair.
+It's ideal for plopping, microplopping and damp styling, helping support curl clumping while reducing frizz.

 What Is a Microfibre Towel?

-Microfibre (or microfiber) towels are made from very fine synthetic fibres designed to absorb water efficiently.
+Microfibre (or microfiber) towels are made from ultra-fine synthetic fibres that absorb water quickly and efficiently.

 T-Shirt Towel vs Microfibre Towel: Side-by-Side Comparison